Nihar1402-iit/LLM/README.md

 # Bigram Language Model

 This repository contains a simple implementation of a Bigram Language Model using PyTorch.
 The model is designed to learn and generate text based on a given dataset, leveraging a transformer architecture with self-attention mechanisms.
+A bigram language model is a type of statistical language model that predicts the probability of a word in a sequence based on the previous word.
+It considers pairs of consecutive words (bigrams) and estimates the likelihood of encountering a specific word given the preceding word in a text or sentence.

 ## Overview